Brands are wrong when they pay me to write articles to target keywords and rank higher on Google.

 The top three results are remarkably similar to the post my client wants.

-Use this free tool to see how your titles (and descriptions) look on the Google results page.
+By the way, use this free tool to see how your titles (and descriptions) look on the Google results page.

 There’s no way of knowing.
 Not unless you do these two things before you write an SEO article, or hire someone to write one for you.